Table of contents

 Start social selling today!

 Stop cold calling.
-By now you should know enough to successfully build your personal brand and start social selling.
+By now, you should know enough to build your personal brand and start social selling successfully.

-Additionally, you might want to read our top social selling tips to become an even better salesperson.
+Additionally, read our top social selling tips to become an even better salesperson.